triggerz/dilemma-prototype/scenes/conflict.md

 # Outcome
-Since you didn't move John you still experienced a negative effect in output (-3), engagement in the team is also decreasing (-3), but no resources are used (Resources 0).
+Since you didn't move John you still experienced a negative effect in output (-3), engagement in the team is also decreasing (-3), but no resources are used (0).